-"I am honoured to assume the Chairmanship of the MDEP as the group continues its important efforts to strengthen global nuclear safety through collaboration on new reactor designs and broadly-applicable technical issues," Chairman Macfarlane said.
+"I am honoured to assume the Chairmanship of the MDEP as the group continues its important efforts to strengthen global nuclear safety through collaboration on new reactor designs and broadly-applicable technical issues," Chair Macfarlane said.
 "The MDEP benefits from each member country's unique perspective, and I look forward to working further with each of them in the coming months."

 The Multinational Design Evaluation Programme (MDEP) was launched in 2006 by the US Nuclear Regulatory Commission (NRC) and the French Nuclear Safety Authority (ASN) with the aim of developing innovative approaches to leverage the resources and knowledge of national regulatory authorities reviewing new reactor designs.

 MDEP membership includes the nuclear regulatory authorities of Canada, China, Finland, France, India, Japan, the Republic of Korea, the Russian Federation, South Africa, the United Kingdom and the United States.
 The nuclear regulator of the United Arab Emirates is an associate member.